Effective mass theorems with Bloch modes crossings: Introduction

 We consider the dynamics of an electron in a crystal in the regime of small wave-length comparable to the characteristic scale of the crystal.
 After a suitable rescaling (see for instance~\cite{PR96}), such an analysis leads to an $\eps$-dependent Schr\"odinger equation where $\eps$ is a small parameter $\eps\ll 1$

 The potential~$V_{\rm per}$ is supposed to be smooth, real-valued and $\Z^d$-periodic; it models the interactions due to the crystalline structure.
 The external potential $V_{\rm ext}$, takes into accounts the impurities; we assume that $t\mapsto V_{\rm ext}(t,\cdot)$ is a bounded map from~$\R$ into the set of smooth, real-valued functions on $\R^d _x$ with bounded derivatives.
+The times-scales of the equation~\ref{eq:schro} are characteristic of the analysis of the obstructions to the dispersion of the energy.
+It is the long time scaling studied in~\cite{BLP78, PR96, AP05, AP06, Spar06, HW11, BBA11}, by contrast to the short time analysis that allows to analyze transport effects and is performed for example in~\cite{BMP01,HST:01,PST:03,CS12,Watson} (the Schr\"odinger equation therein is obtained from~\eqref{eq:schro} by changing $t$ into $\tau=\eps t$).